Review by Frank Plowright

 That title is literal.
 After an uncharacteristically soul-searching opening, Wolverine finds himself in Hell.
 For him, this manifests as an endless parade of former foes attacking him.
 His healing power isn’t working to capacity, and his claws are bone, not adamantium.
 These foes are initially of the cannon fodder variety (ninjas, Hydra agents) killed by Wolverine, but escalate to the likes of super-villains, as all the while Wolverine is taunted by a demon.
 It’s meant to be Satan, but Marvel wouldn’t make that explicit these days.

-There’s a relentless and repetitive quality to what Wolverine endures, but that’s leavened by Mystque and his girlfriend Melita Garner and some surprising allies with a better handle of what’s going and attempting to rectify the situation.
+There’s a relentless and repetitive quality to what Wolverine endures, but that’s leavened by cutting to scenes featuring Mystique, his girlfriend Melita Garner and some surprising allies with a better handle of what’s going and attempting to rectify the situation.
 There’s also the complication of Wolverine’s body remaining on Earth, possessed by someone who’s settling some scores by killing those he cares for.

 Jason Aaron’s plotted well, and there’s a well-conceived reason for everything that’s occurred, even if some characters have a duplicitous agenda.
 The consequences of that are explored in Wolverine vs the X-Men.
 There are also plenty of fine moments, not least Spider-Man’s reaction to being told Wolverine has a girlfriend.